joseishere/jose_test2/PLC Test 2 - Jose Diaz.md

 	- In my program you can see that when we dynamically scope we are grabbing the value from the closest place the variable was declared.
 	- When we statically scope we are actually grabbing the value from the parent function
 	- In my program I also explain in the comments
+	- And in Perl when we are doing local we are assigning a new value for the duration of the function that is calling the local.
+This variable has the new value until the function finishes.
+This is done at run time and is called dynamic scoping
+	- my created a variable that is only visible in the current subroutine and as such it is private.
+This is done at compile time and is called lexical/static scoping.
+	- This was based off the Perl FAQ.
+Very informative tbh. [https://perldoc.perl.org/perlfaq7#What's-the-difference-between-dynamic-and-lexical-(static)-scoping?-Between-local()-and-my()?](https://perldoc.perl.org/perlfaq7#What's-the-difference-between-dynamic-and-lexical-(static)-scoping?-Between-local()-and-my()?)

 	```